-The Onegini Identity cloud manages connections to various Identity Providers for your application and sits between your application and the Identity Provider that authenticates your end-users.
+The OneWelcome Identity Cloud manages connections to various Identity Providers for your application and sits between your application and the Identity Provider that authenticates your end-users.

-- When you use the Onegini Identity Cloud as the user store for your applications, users can sign in with their email and password by default.
+- When you use the OneWelcome Identity Cloud as the user store for your applications, users can sign in with their email and password by default.

 - You can add connections to social Identity Providers like Google, Twitter, or Facebook.
 It allows your users to sign in to your app using credentials from their social accounts.
 After users authenticate, you sync certain attributes from their social account to an Identity in your Onegini user store, while continuing to use that Identity Provider for user authentication.
 This eliminates the need to store an additional username and password for that user.

 - You can add connections to predefined federated Identity Providers that are active in our primary markets.
 The following link contains a complete list of the Identity Providers that we support.

 - You can add connections to Identity Providers that you have built in-house.
 As long as these support the OpenID Connect or SAML protocols.
 This is also sometimes referred to as inbound federation or inbound SAML.
 The SAML flow is initiated with the service provider (in this case, Onegini) that redirects the user to the Identity Provider for authentication.
 After authentication, a user is created inside your Onegini user store, and the user is redirected back to your application.
 As the OneWelcome Identity Cloud allows you to connect your applications via SAML and OIDC, we can also function as a proxy between these protocols for cases where you have (legacy) applications that are incompatible with one of these protocols.